bible verses about being a hypocrite

 Paul is essentially saying that when we criticize someone else for their behavior while practicing similar behaviors ourselves—we become hypocrites.
 He warns believers throughout Asia Minor not to judge others without considering their own imperfections first.

-See also bible verses about balance
+See also bible verses about calm

 In conclusion, both Jesus and Paul spoke out against hypocrisy in their teachings and writings alike.
 They warned believers of the dangers of appearing righteous while secretly doing evil deeds or condemning others without first considering one’s own imperfections.
 Hypocrisy is something that God does not tolerate and those who practice it will be judged harshly by Him.